amarwakh/LLMTrust-Layer/README.md

 This framework was developed from the experience of leading GenAI security programs across large engineering organisations — evaluating security risks in production LLM deployments, designing security tooling for AI-powered workflows, and building the evaluation criteria that allowed security teams to assess GenAI risk consistently at scale.

 It is not academic.
-Every threat category, checklist item, and mitigation pattern here emerged from real security engineering work on real systems.
+Every threat category, checklist item, and mitigation pattern here emerged from security engineering work on enterprise systems.

 ---